Why iPhone and Pixel cameras are so damn good: Computational photography

-When Apple marketing chief Phil Schiller detailed the iPhone 11's new camera abilities in September, he boasted, "It's computational photography mad science."
-And when Google debuts its new Pixel 4 phone on Tuesday, you can bet it'll be showing off its own pioneering work in computational photography.
+When Google announced the camera of its new Pixel 4 on Tuesday, it boasted about the computational photography that makes the phone's photos even better, from low-light photography with Night Sight to improved portrait tools that identify and separate hairs and pet fur.
+You can even take photos of the stars.
+What makes it all possible is something called computational photography, which can improve your camera shots immeasurably, helping your phone match, and in some ways surpass, even expensive cameras.

-The reason is simple: Computational photography can improve your camera shots immeasurably, helping your phone match, and in some ways surpass, even expensive cameras.
+Google isn't alone.
+Apple marketing chief Phil Schiller detailed the iPhone 11's new camera abilities in September as well, calling computational photography "mad science."

 But what exactly is computational photography?